 Don’t like liver?

-Then here are a couple of options;
+Here are a couple of ideas;

 - Fry some liver and onions; use butter, some herbs of your choice, and a touch of tamari soy sauce and red wine.
-Add some onions and garlic, and you have a delicious meal!
+Add some onions and garlic, and you have a delicious meal.

 - Make some liver and bacon pate; using a food processor you only need three ingredients – butter, liver, and bacon.
 After forming a consistent paste, store the pate in the refrigerator for up to two weeks.